EOSIO/eos/docs/01_nodeos/03_plugins/blockvault_client_plugin/index.md

 ## Software Dependencies

 To build `blockvault_client_plugin` you need `libpq` version 10 or above and `libpqxx` version 6 or above.
-These dependencies are installed when you follow the instructions from the [Build EOSIO from Source](../../../00_install/build-from-source/index.md) section.
-You may also install these dependencies manually prior to building EOSIO.
+These dependencies are typically installed (alongside other dependencies) when you either [Install EOSIO](../../../00_install/index.md) from prebuilt binaries or build from source.
+You may also opt to install these dependencies manually prior to installing or building EOSIO.

-For MacOS, you can simply use homebrew to install the dependencies:
+For MacOS, you can simply use homebrew to install these dependencies:

 ```sh
 brew install libpq libpqxx